Employee Time Tracking Compliance for Small Businesses

 Rounding Time Entries

-You’re allowed to round time entries, but only if the practice is neutral.
-For example, rounding to the nearest 5, 10, or 15 minutes is okay—as long as it doesn’t consistently favor the employer.
-If the rounding shortchanges employees over time, you could run into trouble.
+You can round time entries, but only if the process is fair.
+Rounding to the nearest 5, 10, or 15 minutes is fine - as long as it doesn’t consistently benefit the employer.

 What Counts as “Hours Worked”

-Under federal law, you have to pay employees for all the time they’re “suffered or permitted” to work.
-That includes more than just their scheduled shifts.
-You also need to count:
+Federal law requires you to pay employees for all the time they’re “suffered or permitted” to work - not just their scheduled shifts.
+That includes:

-If an employee is doing job-related tasks, that time must be tracked and paid.
+If an employee is doing something job-related, that time counts - and it must be tracked and paid.

 Record Retention

-- Payroll records — Hold onto these for at least 3 years.
-This includes pay rates, hours worked, gross wages, deductions, bonuses, and net pay.
+• Payroll records - Keep for at least 3 years.
+Includes pay rates, hours, deductions, and bonuses.

-- Time cards and daily/weekly totals — Keep for at least 2 years.
-You’ll need details like clock-in/out times, breaks, and total hours per day.
+• Time cards and daily/weekly totals - Keep for at least 2 years.
+Include start/end times, breaks, and total hours.

-- Work schedules — Save for 2 years.
-These show what hours your team was scheduled to work, which helps verify attendance and overtime.
+• Work schedules - Save for 2 years.
+These show planned hours and help verify overtime or attendance.

-- Wage calculation records — Also keep for 2 years.
-That means time sheets, commission formulas, or anything you used to figure out someone’s pay.
+• Wage calculation records - Keep for 2 years.
+Includes time sheets, commission details, or pay formulas.

-- Employee info — Keep for at least 3 years.
-Name, address, job title, gender, and date of birth (if the employee is under 19).
+• Employee information - Keep for at least 3 years.
+Includes name, address, job title, and date of birth (if under 19).

-Hiring minors?
-You’ll also need to track their date of birth and follow youth labor laws around shift length and time of day.
-More details at YouthRules.gov.
+If you hire minors, you’ll also need to track their date of birth and follow youth labor laws about shift length and timing.

-For full federal requirements, check the official DOL reference: FLSA Recordkeeping (Fact Sheet #21) .
+For full details, visit the official DOL reference: FLSA Recordkeeping (Fact Sheet #21).

 TIMECLICK TIP

-Even if you're using spreadsheets or paper timesheets, save a copy for every pay period—digitally, physically, or both.
-If you're ever audited, those records will be your first line of defense.
+Even if you’re using spreadsheets or paper timesheets, save a copy for every pay period - digitally or physically.

 State and Local Laws